helinko/reflex-dom-inbits/tutorial.md

 ## Behavior

 A *Behavior* is a container for a value, that changes over time.
-Other than events, Behaviors always have a value.
+Unlike Events, Behaviors always have a value.
 It is not possible to be notified when a Behavior changes.

 In Reflex the data type *Behavior* has the following simplified type: